RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 -----------------------
 Calibration files using UVCal.

-a) Reading a gain calibration file.
+a) Reading a cal fits gain calibration file.
 *************************************
 ::